milosjagetic/MJZoomableGridView/README.md

 [![License](https://img.shields.io/cocoapods/l/MJGridView.svg?style=flat)](https://cocoapods.org/pods/MJGridView)
 [![Platform](https://img.shields.io/cocoapods/p/MJGridView.svg?style=flat)](https://cocoapods.org/pods/MJGridView)

+A view for displaying a zoomable coordinate grid.
+Grid is rendered with more details as it's zoomed in, or rendered with less details as it's zoomed out.
+Made using `CATiledLayer`.
+Rendered in a grid of tiles, each tile asynchronously on a separate thread.

+## Features
+- Customizable origin position. ✅
+- Customizable axes' line color, width and dash patterns ✅
+- Customizable other line's color, width and dash patterns by specifing `divisor` ✅
+- Customizable line spacing ✅
+- Customizable axis' line label attributes, format and position insets ✅
+- Separate axis scale customization ✅
+- Dash pattern rounded caps (experimental) ✅

+## Planned
+- Skippable lines 💤
+- Axis label orientation 💤
+- Labels on all other lines 💤

+## Usage
+- Add `ZoomableGridView` to your view hierarchy
+- Customize via `gridProperties` (See `GridProperties` documentation for more details), `minimumZoomScale` and `maximumZoomScale`.
+- Zoom your own views alongside the grid view by adding them to `gridContainerView`

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.